ConnectEd Initiative

-To meet ConnectEd's goals of upgrading connectivity, training teachers, and encouraging private sector innovation, The United States Department of Education and the Alliance for Excellent Education partnered and created a guide for implementation called the Future Ready Schools framework.
+To meet ConnectEd's goals of upgrading connectivity, training teachers, and encouraging private sector innovation, The United States Department of Education and the Alliance for Excellent Education partnered on Future Ready Schools.

 Rationale

 Under the Obama administration, the Federal Communications Commission (FCC) created the National Broadband Plan (United States) (NBP) to increase economic competitiveness and foster in-demand digital social interaction access within the United States.
 This plan was a response to the growing digital divide by socioeconomic status.
 According to the American Community Survey in 2013, 90% of households that have at least one college-educated parent had internet access, compared to less than 50% of households that had at least one parent with less than a high school diploma had the internet.
 This lack of access to internet at home can impact ability to perform on assessments, complete online assignments, and apply for jobs.
 School districts with less resources also experience the digital divide.
 The 2013 EducationSuperHighway report stated school districts who are affluent were "twice as likely as moderate-income school districts and three times as likely as low-income school districts to meet the FCC's 100 kbps per student goal."